francisohara24/php-tutorials/README.md

 A simple Login Page for User Authentication
 2. **Bookstore Manager**:
  A simple form for interacting with the catalog at a book store.
-3. **Memo Sharer**:
-   Simple file sharing application with user authentication for sharing memo files between employees and managers at a company.